 Dutch Vs Afrikaans: What are the Differences?

 Despite not being a great power, the Dutch Republic managed to colonize South Africa and assert its power over them.
 This was indeed a case of an exception as the Dutch Republic was not a Superpower.
-Colonization deprives native people of their home, their sovereignty, and enslaves them not only physically but also psychologically.
+Colonization deprives native people of their homes and their sovereignty and enslaves them not only physically but also psychologically.

-It also brings new culture and traditions, that belong to the colonizers, to that land.
+It also brings new cultures and traditions that belong to the colonizers to that land.
 It brings new languages along with the new set of laws that would be enforced upon the natives of that land.

 We will also look for the similarities and differences between both of these languages.
 So stick around till the end while we familiarize you with every little detail about the Dutch and the Afrikaans language.